pjanec/dirigent/README.md

 #### Local and networked mode

-Dirigent can be configured to to run either in single-machine or networked mode, with embedded control GUI or as GUIless background process (daemon), or as a command line control application.
+Dirigent can be configured to to run either in single-machine or networked mode, with embedded control GUI or as GUI-less background process (daemon), or as a command line control application.

 #### Architecture